aaronburt/guide-aaronburt/docs/Defeat-Twitch-Tailscale.md

 ## Creating the Docker-compose stack

-I’m going to assume that you’ve got some basic knowledge in Docker compose.
+I'm going to assume that you have some basic knowledge of Docker compose.
 Firstly, you need to use this basic YAML file.
-Its possible this YAML file could be improved, and I am open to suggestions.
+It's possible this YAML file could be improved, and I am open to suggestions.

-You need to make two small changes to this YAML file for it work correctly.
-First generate an auth key from the Tailscale Admin panel, it’s helpful to set it to be reusable and add it to the `TS_AUTHKEY` variable in the Tailscale container config below.
-Second provide valid Gluten credentials for a VPN that is support, most major vendors of VPN’s are supported out of the box with minimal configuration.
+You need to make two small changes to this YAML file for it to work correctly.
+First, generate an auth key from the Tailscale Admin panel.
+It's helpful to set it to be reusable and add it to the TS_AUTHKEY variable in the Tailscale container config below.
+Second, provide valid Gluetun credentials for a VPN that is supported.
+Most major vendors of VPNs are supported out of the box with minimal configuration.

 ```